Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Lipschitz regret guarantees

-\end{corollary} \paragraph{Remarks.} The worst-case result is in correspondence with~\pref{corr:stoch_ring_instance}.
+The worst-case result is in correspondence with~\pref{corr:stoch_ring_instance}.
 It recovers the worst-case regret bound from prior work focusing on the non-contextual version~\citep{Bobby-nips04,bubeck2011lipschitz}.
-This regret bound can also be achieved by a variant of \expf, just as with smoothed regret (see~\pref{cor:smooth_exp4_lip} in~\pref{app:results-lip}).
+This regret bound can also be achieved by \smoothexp as a simple corollary of \pref{thm:smooth_exp4} (see~\pref{cor:smooth_exp4_lip} in~\pref{sec:extensions}).

 The result can also be applied to a nonparametric policy set in the setting of~\citet{cesa2017algorithmic}.
 Here we assume $\Xcal$ is a $p$-dimensional metric space and the policy set is all $1$-Lipschitz mappings from $\Xcal \to \Acal$.
 By a suitable discretization,~\pref{corr:stoch_ring_lip_instance} yields $\otil\rbr{T^{\frac{p+2}{p+3}}}$ regret, which matches their result (since the interval is a $1$-dimensional action space).